 Students are encouraged to study across the scope of writing for young readers, to take risks in their work.
 A semester’s study may focus on a particular area such as picture book, middle grade, or young adult and include in-depth reading and critical writing of the wider field, including poetry and nonfiction.
 The flexibility of our model allows students to follow their particular interests and passions while developing lifelong artistic practices, all the while learning from the success of their VCFA colleagues; faculty and alumni from the MFA in Writing for Children & Young Adults are New York Times bestselling authors, National Book Award Finalists, and Newbery and Caldecott Medal winners.

 April 27, 2014

 A.B.
 Westrick, alumna of the MFA in Writing for Children & Young Adults, wrote the debut...

 The MFA in Writing for Children & Young Adults program, the Office of Alumni Affairs and the...

 The National Book Foundation announced today the 2013 Young People’s Literature finalists for...

-Rita Williams-Garcia, Faculty, MFA in Writing for Children & Young Adults and...
+Trent Reedy, a 2008 graduate of the MFA in Writing for Children & Young Adults, recently...

 Director of Student Admissions & Alumni Recruitment